RichardENelson/rocket-plugins/public/reveal/README.md

 ### Options
-Options can be passed via data attributes.
-For data attributes, append the option name to `data-`, as in `data-interval=""`.
+Options can be passed via JavaScript within an object or as data attributes.
+Options set in JavaScript will take precedence over data attributes.
+For data attributes, append the option name to `data-`, as in `data-interval=""` in the DOM.

 **stagger** (Number) When several elements pass the threshold at once, the animation/transition in is staggered.
 This time is represented in seconds.
 Default `0.1`.